Skip to main content

 1. Select specific namespaces instead of "All namespaces"

-2. Choose only AWS/ElastiCache from the namespace list
+2. Choose AWS/ElastiCache from the namespace list

 3. This ensures you only collect ElastiCache metrics, reducing costs and data volume